gaidardzhiev/scb/readme.md

 $(BIN): $(OBJ_MAIN) $(OBJ_FOO)
 ```

-Commands to build the target must be indented (with a tab or space) on lines immediately after the target line:
+Commands to build the target can be indented (with a tab or space) on lines immediately after the target line:

 ```
     $(CC) $(CFLAGS) $(OBJ_MAIN) $(OBJ_FOO) -o $(BIN)